 To retain vocabulary, you have to learn it, hear it, read it but also actively use it.
 I try to find the opportunities to use the languages I learn and make the most of them by anticipating them.
 For years now I have done all my shopping in Dutch at the weekly Saturday morning market down the road, which has helped me learn how to order things from sliced cheese to vegetables to the different types of bread in Dutch.
 At first, I would simply try to anticipate the vocabulary and expressions I would need and learn them ahead.
 For that kind of thematic learning, I like using these pictorial dictionaries.

-I have been in the process of buying a new bike at Cadans, in Leuven.
+I have been in the process of buying a new bike in Leuven.
 Since I had never talked about bikes in Dutch I decided to learn the necessary biking vocabulary in Dutch using a web page I found and watching several videos.
 I finally got a VSF Fahrradmanufaktur bike, a good German brand.
 So I also learned the German biking vocabulary using a picture dictionary from Pons that I use a lot and watched videos on YouTube.